Wim van Est: Biography

 The ravine was approximately 1,000 feet or 300 meters deep, and much of it was steep enough that a falling person would continue falling all the way to the bottom.
 Van Est fell about 200 feet or 70 meters trying to grab at the saplings growing on the mountainside to break his fall.
 Fortunately he slowed and was able to grab hold of a small tree nearby a one meter wide outcrop, which he then made his way to.
 Even if he wanted to he could not climb back up or down, despite the fact he did not suffer any major injury.

 As Van Est precariously sat overlooking a several hundred foot drop he began screaming for help.
 Fortunately Decock stopped when Van Est went over, giving up his 5th place in the overall standings dropping to 17th by the end of the Tour as a result of the 25 minutes he lost assisting the Dutchman.
 When the Dutch team car arrived and were told what happened they screamed down the mountain for him for several minutes hearing nothing but echoes.
 After a few minutes they were able to find his approximate location.
 It took the team quite some time to tie together every single tire tube they had in order to make a rope that they hoped would reach him.
 After a great deal of time their 75 meter "rope" reached Van Est and he was able to use the tires to rig together a hoist which he put around his chest under both arms.

 Helped by spectators and his manager, he managed to get back to the road.
 Van Est wanted to continue, but was persuaded to go to the hospital because he had just crashed down a 200 foot ravine.

 At home, Van Est's fame grew even more when Belgian watchmaker Pontiac, which had supplied watches to the Dutch team in the Tour de France, started an advertising campaign "Seventy meters deep I dropped, my heart stood still but my Pontiac never stopped".

 Later in his career, Van Est twice won the Ronde van Nederland, wore the yellow jersey again in 1955 and 1958, placed 8th in 1957 and won two more stages.
 Also, he won Bordeaux–Paris two more times, two national road titles, four national titles in the individual pursuit on the track, as well as three medals in the pursuit at the World Championships.

 Nevertheless, he remained most famous for the two days in the 1951 Tour de France.
 To remember this event, a monument was placed on the mountain 50 years after the event, on 17 July 2001.

-Wim van Est died in his hometown Sint Willebrord.
+Wim van Est died in his hometown Sint Willebrord on 1 May 2003.
 His brothers Kees, Toon, Leen and Nico were also professional cyclists.
 His brother Piet was also a pro cyclist who rode in several Tours and won a stage in the 1961 Giro.